Galileo88/Galileos-Planet-Pack/README.md

 * Sometimes KSC will appear flooded.
 This is normal and also because of Scatterer.
 Nothing is broken.
 A quick scene change will fix this.

-* Orbit lines jump around when zoomed out to outer planets in map view and tracking station.
-It's stock bug made more apparent by placing bodies beyond Eeloo SMA.

 ## Bundled Licenses

 **These mods and/or assets are distributed by their own license terms, included in each mod's folder**